 Surgical interventions will be undertaken by consultant neurosurgeons (or equivalent), or trainees working within the team.
-Trainees may operate independently or under supervision, depending on whether they are competent to undertake the procedure unassisted.
+Trainees may operate independently or under supervision, depending on whether they are competent to undertake the procedure unassisted according to local practice.

 5.4 Trial endpoints